WordPress 5.6, released in December 2020, brings us a shiney new feature: “Application Passwords“.

 The other limitation is in how WordPress defines “Application”.

-WordPress currently exposes 2 primary APIs:
+WordPress currently exposes 2 primary APIs in its native code:

 - The REST API